Sunday, August 4, 2019

 And if you wrong us, shall we not revenge?
 If we are like you in the rest, we will resemble you in that.
 If a Jew wrong a Christian, what is his humility?
 Revenge.
 If a Christian wrong a Jew, what should his sufferance be - by Christian example?
 Why, revenge.
 The villainy you teach me I will execute—and it shall go hard but I will better the instruction.

 Not a great example of a Jew – after all, written by Shakespeare.
-He may be flawed, and certainly demanding a pound of flesh as collateral for a lone is insane… but is he entirely wrong in the way he describes how he and other Jews have been treated?
+He may be flawed, and certainly demanding a pound of flesh as collateral for a loan is insane… but is he entirely wrong in the way he describes how he and other Jews have been treated?
 Is his hatred of Antonio baseless?
 Is it Sinas Chinam?
 No. But he takes it to a degree which is unwarranted.
 Antonio owes the money!
 So try to find a way to get him and his friends to repay it.
 But enough about Shylock.

 Is revenge the proper way?
 Our parsha speaks of revenge against Midian, but Midian caused the deaths of 24,000.
 God declared the revenge should take place!